mdzhodges/learn-tdd/README.md

 View coverage report in `coverage/lcov-report/index.html`

-The followung database scripts are not necessary.
+The following database scripts are not necessary.
 If you still need them for manual testing here they are:

 `$ npx ts-node insert_sample_data.ts "mongodb://127.0.0.1:27017/my_library_db"`